 Install Google Drive on your devices

-Once registered, go to the download page to install Google Drive client on your Mac, PC and Android devices. iOS users will have to wait until the app is ready.
+Once registered, go to the download page to install Google Drive client on your Mac, PC, iOS and Android devices.

 Google Drive on your Android will allow you to view documents and share them with anyone.
 You can also create new Google formatted files including Documents and Spreadsheet.